TheOdinProject/curriculum/foundations/javascript_basics/DOM_manipulation_and_events.md

 ### Events

 Now that we have a handle on manipulating the DOM with JavaScript, the next step is learning how to make that happen dynamically or on demand!
 Events are how you make that magic happen on your pages.
-Events are actions that occur on your webpage, such as mouse-clicks or key-presses, and using JavaScript, we can make our webpage listen to and react to these events.
+Events are actions that occur on your webpage, such as mouse-clicks or key-presses.
+Using JavaScript, we can make our webpage listen to and react to these events.

 There are three primary ways to go about this: You can specify function attributes directly on your HTML elements; you can set properties of form `on[eventType]` (`onclick`, `onmousedown`, etc.) on the DOM nodes in your JavaScript; or you can attach event listeners to the DOM nodes in your JavaScript.
 Event listeners are definitely the preferred method, but you will regularly see the others in use, so we're going to cover all three.